 More information about lake Müggelsee

-Tip 8: The Wall Trail
+Tip 8: Take a historical walk along the Wall Trail

 If you are looking for a historical walk through Berlin, you should take a look at the Wall Trail.
 Believe it or not, this route is about 160 kilometres long and follows the course of the former GDR border installations.
 The route is broken down into 14 stages.
 A particularly varied seven-kilometre route leads from Nordbahnhof station to Potsdamer Platz.
 On your tour right through the heart of the city you will pass a number of sights, such as the Natural History Museum, the Reichstag and the Memorial to the Murdered Jews of Europe.